StephenArg/Trinote/README.md

 1. Enter your server URL (same origin you use in the browser)
 2. Enter your Trilium **password** (same as the web UI)
 3. Optional: **Remember me** — matches Trilium’s longer-lived session cookie
-4. **TOTP / SSO**: complete login in the browser first if your server requires it; password-only flow may not be enough yet
+4. **TOTP / SSO**: complete login in the browser first if your server requires it

 ### Self-signed certificates